kwonus/Quelle-Obsolete/Quelle.md

 - C#

 Python support code-generation is unnecessary, because the pythonic pattern is to use a dictionary for derealization as this is normally methodology for working with JSON payloads.

+The additional two parameters are optional, and are also very specific.
+If the third parameter is provided, it must be the greater-than sign ( > ).
+And the final and fourth parameter must be a valid path+filename specification.
+To expand on the previous example, we can save output to a file with this command:

+*@generate* Java CloudSearch  >  C:\\MyFolder\\src\\CloudSearch.java

+The folder must exist, and the file in that folder must not exist.
+If those two conditionas are met, the CloudSearch.java will contain the generated code.

+**The FILE Clause**

+*@save* myfile.txt

+Normally, the Quelle interpreter displays text to the console window.
+At times, it might be useful to save that output to a file instead.
+For instance, if we wanted to save the code-generation for the java example shown earlier, we can add

 ### X. System Controls